kjacone/model_driven_data_visualizer/README.md

 - **Database Setup:** Ensure that the ChinookDB file (`Chinook_Sqlite.sqlite`) is located in the `sqlite/` folder.
 You will upload the database using our frontend

 ---

+## Contributing

+We welcome contributions!
+Please refer to the [Contributing Guidelines](./docs/contributing.md) for more information on how to get involved.

+## License

+This project is licensed under the MIT License.
+See the [LICENSE](./LICENSE) file for more details.

+## Acknowledgments

+- Thank you to all contributors and collaborators who made this project possible.
+- Special thanks to the open-source community for their invaluable resources and support.